6 Best FREE Antivirus Software for PC, Mac & Phone (2021)

 Quick Guide: Best (Really Free) Antivirus Software in 2021

-- Avira — #1 free antivirus with real-time protection, fast and accurate scans, plus multiple platform support to protect all of your devices.
+- Avira — #1 free antivirus for all platforms with real-time protection, fast and accurate scans, plus full coverage protection through multiple device support.
 Try Avira for free!

 - Panda — High-quality extra features, but lacking ransomware protection.

 - TotalAV — Fast scans easily detect known malware threats, but no extra features.

 - Bitdefender — Includes advanced malware defense and comprehensive desktop apps, but missing customer support.